 Should I approach my professor on my own and tell them about my disability or can this office discuss accommodating my disability with the professor on my behalf?

 Students at the law school are advised not to disclose disability related information to professors so as to not risk jeopardizing the anonymous grading policies of the law school.
 At the School of Law, the Accessibility Services handles all accommodations arrangements with students directly and without informing the faculty member of the identity of the student receiving an accommodation, wherever possible.
 Accessibility Services will not disclose any information about a student and/or their disability without a student’s written authorization.
 Certain exceptions may be necessary in order to provide in-class accommodations where needed.

 REGARDING HEALTH SERVICES

-Will classmates know about a student’s disability?
+Will my classmates know about my disability?

 - Disability Independence Group (DIG)

 - ABA Mentor Program for Law Students with Disabilities and Recent Law School Graduates with Disabilities

 Career Related Resources